-MRSA (methicillin-resistant Staphylococcus aureus) is a contagious bacterium that is resistant to some antibiotics like methicillin, amoxicillin, penicillin, and other related antibiotics.
-Typically the treatment of it includes the administration of antibiotics.
+MRSA is a contagious bacterium that is resistant to some antibiotics like methicillin, amoxicillin, penicillin, and other related antibiotics.
+Typically the treatment for it includes the administration of antibiotics.

 Different Treatment Lengths